 BAHFA Closes First Deal

-MTC's newly launched Bay Area Housing Finance Authority (BAHFA) affiliate this week closed its first-ever transaction, funding a $5,000 grant through its newly formed Welfare Tax Exemption Preservation Program to enable nonprofit Eden Housing to convert its newly acquired 24-unit De Anza Terrace apartment complex in Alameda County's unincorporated Ashland community to permanently affordable housing.
+MTC's newly launched Bay Area Housing Finance Authority (BAHFA) affiliate this week closed its first-ever transaction, funding a $5,000 grant through its Welfare Tax Exemption Preservation Program to enable nonprofit Eden Housing to convert its recently acquired 24-unit De Anza Terrace apartment complex in Alameda County's unincorporated Ashland community to permanently affordable housing.

 Hayward-based Eden Housing used the BAHFA grant to qualify for a property tax exemption from the state Board of Equalization, which conditions such exemptions on a minimum $5,000 in public financing, full or partial ownership by a nonprofit organization, and a recorded deed restricting occupancy to households with incomes no greater than 80 percent of the area median.